 But what is Xanax?

 Xanax goes a list of names, but medically, it is also known as Alprazolam.
 On the street, the benzodiazepine is referred to as Xannies (Zannies), Xanbars, planks, Z-bars, and bars.
 Since Xanax is a benzo, it has many dangers.
-Xanax, and other “benzos,“ are known to depress people and have vicious withdrawal effects.
+Xanax, and other “benzos,“ are known to have vicious withdrawal effects.

 Xanax is in the drug classification of benzodiazepines that work on the central nervous system to bring about a calming effect.
 This drug is used by thousands of people who could not otherwise lead a normal life.
 Some have phobias about walking out their front door while others cannot walk into a super market or restaurant.
 Their phobias are so great that their worlds become smaller and smaller and they never leave their homes.
-Neighbors may call them a recluse, but this untreated person is really a victim of a chemical imbalance in the brain.
+Neighbors may call them a recluse, but this untreated person is most likely a victim of a chemical imbalance in the brain.
 Xanax can give them their lives back.

 A patient who really needs the medication will tell you there is no pleasure in the way they feel without Xanax.
 A panic attack can make a person feel like they are having a heart attack and are ready to die at any minute.
 The fight or flight response is activated and the patient begins to breath hard and may even hyperventilate.
 It feels to the person that they have been struck by lightning and every hair on the body is standing on end.